AvalonChurch/avalonchurch.org/wp-content/plugins/usp-pro/readme.txt

 **Uninstalling**

 USP Pro cleans up after itself.
 All plugin options will be removed from the database when the plugin is uninstalled via the Plugins screen.
-All submitted posts will NOT be removed when deactivating or uninstalling the plugin.
-All submitted posts must be removed manually.
+All submitted posts will NOT be removed when deactivating or uninstalling the plugin. _All submitted posts must be removed manually_ (if you want/choose to remove them).

 **Like the plugin?**